-In developing this plan, the agency relied on extensive analysis of case processing procedures, case processing statistics from our case tracking system, the fiscal year 2002 performance report, and progress reports based on the agency's fiscal year 2003 performance plan.
-The agency also reviewed plans of, and when appropriate, consulted with, other Federal adjudicative agencies during the drafting stage of our plan.
+In developing this plan, the agency relied on extensive analysis of case processing procedures, case processing statistics from its case tracking system, the fiscal year 2004 performance report, and the agency's internal progress reports for the fiscal year 2005 performance plan.
+The agency also reviewed plans of other Federal adjudicative agencies during the drafting stage of our plan.

-The Review Commission consulted with Congressional staff, published a notice in the Federal Register stating that copies of the plan are available, posted the plan on its Internet website, and distributed the plan to the trade press, trade associations, labor unions, the OSHA Bar, and the Department of Labor,
+The Review Commission will submit copies of the updated plan to Congressional committees, post the plan on its Internet website, and distribute the plan to the trade press, trade associations, labor unions, the OSHA Bar, and the Department of Labor.